T

 bar

-A popular oyster bar in Ballard known for its fresh, local oysters, craft cocktails, and intimate atmosphere.
-It's an ideal spot for pre-dinner drinks or a light seafood-focused meal.
+A highly acclaimed oyster bar in Ballard known for its expertly shucked oysters, craft cocktails, and chic, intimate atmosphere.
+It's a perfect spot for a sophisticated evening meal.

-• They do not take reservations, so arrive early or be prepared to wait.
+• They do not take reservations, so arrive early or be prepared for a wait.

 Insider tips

-• Consider purchasing a CityPASS if you plan to visit multiple major attractions to save on admission.
+• Consider a CityPASS if you plan to visit multiple paid attractions for potential savings.

 Packing highlights

-• Waterproof jacket or umbrella (Seattle's weather can be unpredictable)
+• Waterproof jacket and umbrella (Seattle's weather can be unpredictable)

 • Comfortable walking shoes